babasaraki/iandow.github.io/_posts/2018-08-15-Field_Studies_in_Computer_Vision.md

 <img src="http://iandow.github.io/img/video_binary_stream.png" width="80%" align="center">

-On the consumer end I reconstruct the image by converting the stream record (which is a byte array) with the data type of the original frame (uint8).
+On the consumer end you can reconstruct the image by converting the stream record (which is a byte array) with the data type of the original frame (uint8).
 This puts the object into an image array which can then be converted to a jpeg using the OpenCV imdecode function.

-This may seem complex, but it’s actually pretty boilerplate code.
-If you Google for “how to read and write images with OpenCV” you will find a bunch of examples that do the same thing shown above.
+This may seem complex but it’s actually pretty boilerplate code.
+If you Google for “how to read and write images with OpenCV” you will find several examples that do this same thing.

-Here's what this looks like in pseudo Python code:
+Here's what this all looks like in pseudo Python code:

 ***Producer:***